Subject Leader: Mrs Corbiere

 Click on the image below to go to the TTRockstars website.
 Children will have their usernames and passwords within the first week of school.

-The school are continuing to develop a mastery approach to the teaching of maths.
+The school are continuing to develop the mastery approach to the teaching of maths.
 This involves the children being exposed to teaching that develops a deep understanding of mathematical concepts through the use of practical apparatus and uses visual representations to support them (CPA model of teaching).
 The children are encouraged to think deeply about concepts and make connections which are guided by the teachers.
-The learning is interlinked across the learning journey and they see the concepts in a variety of contexts (conceptual variation) which enable children to 'master' their mathematical thinking.
-Where differentiation is needed, the children can select their level based on their confidence in the concept.
-They can select red, amber, green (hardest) and then complete a further challenge.
-Every lesson will have a challenge question that provides a deepening activity for the children so it can provoke deeper thinking or encourage them to apply their learning.
-We are encouraging children to challenge themselves within lessons as we feel that it is important for children to get things wrong in order to learn from their mistakes.
+The learning is interlinked across the learning journey and they see the concepts in a variety of contexts (variation) which enable children to 'master' their mathematical thinking.
+Where differentiation is needed, the children are given learning that will meet their needs or enabling prompts will be given to support them when accessing the task.
+Children will constantly deepen their learning both within a lesson and as part of the learning journey.

 The children are taught the following blocks of learning: